Diode Rectifier Circuits

 Although the basic function of a diode remains the same, the there are many different types with slightly different characteristics.
 Some many be optimised for power rectification, others for signal rectification, others use the diode junction to emit light, or have a variable capacitance, etc.

 Read more about the Types of Semiconductor Diode.

 For power rectification applications, power diodes or Schottky diodes are normally used.
 For signal rectification small point contact diodes, signal diodes, or Schottky diodes may be used.
-The Schottky diode has the advantage that it only requires a forward voltage of around 0.2 - 0.3volts for forward conduction.
-This is particularly useful when detecting small radio signals, and when used as a power rectifier the power losses are reduced.
+The lower forward turn on voltage for Schottky diodes is a distinct advantage for RF detector diodes where signal levels may be small and even the turn on voltage level can be very important.
 However the reverse leakage characteristics are not as good as normal silicon diodes.